MoFEM/mofem-cephas/media/paper.md

-  Modern finite element software is an 'ecosystem' managing various complexities related to mesh and topology, sparse algebra and approximation, integration and dense tensor algebra at the integration point level.
-Fig.
-  \ref{fig:ecosystem} shows different components that are employed in `MoFEM` ecosystem. `MoFEM` has not developed and will not develop all these capabilities from scratch.
+  Modern finite element software is an 'ecosystem' managing various complexities related to mesh and topology, sparse algebra and approximation, integration and dense tensor algebra at the integration point level. `MoFEM` has not developed and will not develop all these capabilities from scratch.
 Instead `MoFEM` integrates advanced scientific computing tools for sparse algebra from [PETSc](https://www.mcs.anl.gov/petsc/) (Portable, Extensible Toolkit for Scientific Computation) [@petsc-web-page], components for handling mesh and topology from [MOAB](https://press3.mcs.anl.gov/sigma/moab-library/) (Mesh-Oriented Database) [@tautges_moab:2004] and data structures from [Boost libraries](https://www.boost.org) [@boost-web-page].
-A further illustration of how these packages are utilised in `MoFEM` is shown in Fig. \ref{fig:design}.
+An illustration of how these packages are utilised in `MoFEM` is shown in Fig. \ref{fig:design}.
   Finally, `MoFEM` core library is developed to manage complexities directly related to the finite element method.
 Therefore, each part of this ecosystem has its own design objectives and appropriate programming tools from a spectrum of solutions can be selected.
 Resilience of `MoFEM` ecosystem is ensured since the underpinning components have sustainable fundings, dynamic and established groups of developers and significant user base.
+Fig.
+  \ref{fig:ecosystem} shows different components that are employed in the ecosystem including popular pre- and post processing software.

-  !['Ecosystem' of `MoFEM` (Adopted from MoFEM webpage [@MoFEMWebPage]).\label{fig:ecosystem}](ecosystem.png){width=80%}
+  ![Basic design of `MoFEM` (Adopted from `MoFEM` webpage [@MoFEMWebPage]).\label{fig:design}](basic_design.png){width=80%}

   <!--  MoFEM makes
   PETSc integral part of code by extending PETSc by DMMOFEM interface (several